-Object Description User Indicates the QCL user.
-QCE# Indicates the index of QCE.
-Port Indicates the list of ports configured with the QCE.
+Object Description • • User Indicates the QCL user. • QCE# Indicates the index of QCE. • Port Indicates the list of ports configured with the QCE.
 Frame Type Indicates the type of frame to look for incoming frames.
 Possible frame types are: Any: The QCE will match all frame types.
-Ethernet: Only Ethernet frames (with Ether Type 0x600-0xFFFF) are allowed.
-LLC: Only (LLC) frames are allowed.
-SNAP: Only (SNAP) frames are allowed.
-IPv4: The QCE will match only IPV4 frames. ■ IPv6: The QCE will match only IPV6 frames.
-Action Indicates the classification action taken on ingress frame if parameters configured are matched with the frame's content.
-There are three action fields: Class, DPL and DSCP. ■ Class: Classified QoS class; if a frame matches the QCE it will be put in the queue. ■ DPL: Drop Precedence Level; if a frame matches the QCE then DP level will set to value displayed under DPL column. ■ DSCP: If a frame matches the QCE then DSCP will be classified with the value displayed under DSCP column. ■ PCP: Classify PCP value. ■ DEI : Classify DEI value.
+Ethernet: Only Ethernet frames (with Ether Type 0x600-0xFFFF) are allowed. ■ LLC: Only (LLC) frames are allowed.
+SNAP: Only (SNAP) frames are allowed. ■ IPv4: The QCE will match only IPV4 frames. ■ IPv6: The QCE will match only IPV6 frames. • Action Indicates the classification action taken on ingress frame if parameters configured are matched with the frame's content.
+There are three action fields: Class, DPL and DSCP. ■ Class: Classified QoS class; if a frame matches the QCE it will be put in the queue.
+DPL : Drop Precedence Level; if a frame matches the QCE then DP level will set to value displayed under DPL column.
+DSCP : If a frame matches the QCE then DSCP will be classified with the value displayed under DSCP column.

-Policy: Classify ACL Policy number.
 Conflict Displays Conflict status of QCL entries.
-As H/W resources are shared by multiple applications.
-It may happen that resources required to add a QCE may not be available, in that case it shows conflict status as 'Yes', otherwise it is always 'I Please note that conflict can be resolved by releasing the H/W resources required to add QCL entry on pressing 'Resolve Conflict' button.
+As H/W resources are shared by multiple Commer applications.
+It may happen that resources required to add a QCE may not be available, in that case it shows conflict status as 'Yes', otherwise it is always 'No'. available, in that case it shows conflict status as Tes, otherwise it is always No. Please note that conflict can be resolved by releasing the H/W resources required to add QCL entry on pressing 'Resolve Conflict' button.